 - To store, place broccoli in a plastic bag, removing as much of the air from the bag as possible.
 Then place in the refrigerator where it will keep for 10 days.
-Do not wash broccoli before storing because exposure to water encourages spoilage.
-Partial heads of broccoli should be placed in a well-sealed container or plastic bag and refrigerated.
+Do not wash broccoli before storing it because exposure to water encourages spoilage.
+Place broccoli in a plastic bag and refrigerate.

-- Rinse broccoli under cold running water be cooking.
+- Rinse broccoli under cold running water before cooking.

 - Cut florets into quarters for quick and even cooking.